Join the study

-The Key to Oregon study will test, track and map the COVID-19 symptoms, and new infections, of up to 100,000 Oregonians in real time.
-Leaders will use the data to decide how to return Oregonians to work and school while protecting against a second wave of infections.
+The Key to Oregon study will test, track and map the COVID-19 symptoms, and new infections, of up to 100,00 Oregonians in real time.
+Leaders will use the data to help keep Oregon open while protecting against new infections.

 OHSU is working on the study in partnership with the OHSU-PSU School of Public Health and in collaboration with the Oregon Health Authority.
 Oregon Gov. Kate Brown announced the study May 1, 2020.

 Why the study is important

 The study will give researchers a better understanding of how many Oregonians are infected with the coronavirus, where infections are and how the virus spreads.
-Leaders expect the study to provide a national model in taking a science-based path to reopening Oregon and helping to restore the economy.
+Leaders expect the study to provide a science-based path to keeping Oregon open while protecting human health and lives.

 Who will take part

-OHSU researchers hope to enroll 100,000 adults in the study, which is expected to last up to one year.
+Researchers hope to enroll up to 100,000 adults in the study, which is expected to last up to one year.
 Taking part is voluntary.
 The study will follow strict OHSU research privacy guidelines.

 Catching infections early

 People in the study will report their temperature and any COVID-19 symptoms each day on our secure website.
-They will use their own thermometer or a “smart” thermometer that will be sent in the mail, one per household, at no cost.
+They will use their own thermometer or a “smart” thermometer that will be sent in the mail, one per household, at no cost if requested.

 Those who have symptoms — as well as some randomly selected participants without symptoms — will receive a COVID-19 test kit at no cost.

 The idea is to catch infections early, before they spread.
 Researchers also want to find infections in people who don’t feel sick so they get a true picture of the virus’s patterns.